The debate of whether wireless earbuds vs wired earbuds are better is not an easy one to answer because there are pros and cons for both.

 Wireless headphones are preferred by gamers who don’t tolerate sound delay.
 Even Bluetooth headphones with low latency can be susceptible to unexpected interferences.
 This is why wired headphones can be more reliable in terms of latency issues.

-Wireless headphones are much more expensive than wired ones, as we have already discussed.
+We’ve already talked about how wireless headphones cost a lot more than wired ones.
 The headphones may be cheaper without wireless technology.